-- a. ask a first-line supervisor, plant safety officer or person with a designated responsibility in the area to take part in resolving the problem; - b. have this request noted at the next committee meeting and recorded in the minutes; and - c. notify the worker who reported the concern of a decision or recommendation made by the committee.
+- a. ask a first-line supervisor, Health and Safety Advisor or person with a designated responsibility in the area to take part in resolving the problem; - b. have this request noted at the next committee meeting and recorded in the minutes; and - c. notify the worker who reported the concern of a decision or recommendation made by the committee.